Building multi-platform documentation with DocC

 Conclusion

 I really like the DocC plugin, but it’s currently not covering all my needs.
-I hope that it evolves to provide more options in the future.
+I hope it evolves to provide more options in the future.
 If so, I will probably adjust my lanes to use it more.

 I’d also love to combine the static sites into a single one, but since each is around ~300MB for SwiftUIKit (how is this possible!?), I will publish the iOS site and have it mention how to generate documentation for the other platforms from Xcode.

-If you found this post interesting and would like to share your thoughts, ideas, feedback etc. please comment in the Disqus section below or reply to this tweet.
+If you found this interesting and would like to share your thoughts, please comment in the Disqus section below or reply to this tweet.